DiasAmangeldy/Twix/README.md

 # About robot and sensors

 a)We tried to make the robot very compact and small.
 First, we created a schematic of the robot.
 Then we made the robot.
 We used 3 ultrasonic sensors and a gyro sensor in the robot.
-They are connected to parts "1, 2, 3".
+They are connected to ports "1, 2, 3".
 We put the ultrasonic sensor forward and to the right and to the left.
 Why do you say?
 Because, as we know, there is a border in the center of the map, and to see those borders, we need the right and left ultrasonic sensors.
 And the front ultrasonic helps us see the outer borders.
 As for the gyro sensor, it helps us keep the robot always at 90 degrees.
-And it is connected to "4" parts.
+And it is connected to port "4".
 .